cloud-custodian/examples/README.md

 1. With CloudShell loaded, clone this project into your directory of choice: `git clone https://github.com/cloud-custodian/examples.git`

 2. Navigate to your new `examples` directory and use `make install-cloudshell` to download and install the binaries and dependencies you will need to run the example Cloud Custodian policies.
-Please note that installation prompts for user input.

 3. Once installation is complete, use `poetry shell` to activate a virtual environment.
+(Use `exit` to deactivate your virtual environment.)

 4. In your virtual environment, run `custodian -h` to verify successful installation of Cloud Custodian.

 ## Provisioning Sandbox Infrastructure

 1. Run `make 101-infra-provision` to deploy sandbox AWS infrastructure to test Cloud Custodian policies with.
-Please note that Terraform apply prompts for user input.
+Please note that Terraform prompts for user input.

 2. Check to make sure your infrastructure deployed correctly with `make describe-ec2s`.
 When prompted for a tag to filter by, use `c7n-101`.
 You should see output that looks something like this: